annwyl/telemetry/README.md

 You can write your own driver by putting it into the drivers folder, and specifing it in the `config.json`.
 There are multiple drivers already, which can be used as an example or starting point.

+### Possible improvements

+- Using a buffer for logging
+- More sophisticated error handling
+- Log rotation configuration
+- Clean up transaction code
+- Write some more tests

 ### License

 Use it as you wish